camunda/camunda-docs/docs/components/zeebe/technical-concepts/partitions.md

 When a process instance is created in a partition, its state is stored and managed by the same partition until its execution is terminated.
 The partition in which it is created is determined by various factors.

 - When a client sends a command `CreateProcessInstance` or `CreateProcessInstanceWithResult`, gateway chooses a partition in a round-robin manner and forwards the requests to that partition.
 The process instance is created in that partition.
-- When a client publishes a message to trigger a _message start event_, the message is forwarded to a partition based on the correlation key of the message.
+- When a client publishes a message to trigger a **message start event**, the message is forwarded to a partition based on the correlation key of the message.
 The process instance is created on the same partition where the message is published.
-- Process instances created by _timer start events_ are always created on partition 1.
+- Process instances created by **timer start events** are always created on partition 1.

 ## Scalability

 Use partitions to scale your process processing.
 Partitions are dynamically distributed in a Zeebe cluster and for each partition there is one leading broker at a time.
-This _leader_ accepts requests and performs event processing for the partition.
-Let us assume you want to distribute process processing load over five machines.
+This **leader** accepts requests and performs event processing for the partition.
+Let's assume you want to distribute process processing load over five machines.
 You can achieve that by bootstraping five partitions.

 :::note
 While each partition has one leading broker, _not all brokers are guaranteed to lead a partition_.
 A broker can lead more than one partition, and, at times, a broker in a cluster may act only as a replication back-up for partitions.
 This broker will not be doing any active work on processes until a partition fail-over happens and the broker gets elected as the new leader for that partition.